Boost your Instagram Marketing this Christmas

 Ask questions with your content

 Use your images and text to promote a response from your audience and double your chance of engagement.
-For example you could canvas together two products and ask Instagram users which is the perfect gift.
+For example, you could canvas together two products and ask Instagram users which is the perfect gift – image A or image B.

 Promote user-generated content

 Use your products to run campaigns that promote user-generated content.
-This can be really beneficial to building your fan base in the real world as well as the Social world.
+This can be really beneficial to building your fan base in the real world as well as the social world.
 Competitions are the best ways to get people sharing images of them engaging with your brand.
 Making use of a specific hashtag helps to expand your reach, choose a winner and collate your results.
+Then, you also have a lot of content to post too.

 Use your images to promote your discounts and offers